Frequently Asked Questions

 Do I have to tip the skipper/crew, and if so what's the normal amount?

 Tipping is purely voluntary.
-If you do decide that you want to tip the skipper and crew because they’ve been professional, helpful and gracious (as we are certain they will be) then it’s customary to pay in the region of 10% of the total charter amount as you disembark.
-We normally recommend £10 per person on our day trips and 10% on our sailing holidays.
-Please give your tip to the skipper and he will allocate it fairly to the crew for you.
+If you do decide that you want to tip the skipper and crew because they’ve been professional, helpful and gracious (as we are certain they will be) then it’s customary to pay 5-15% of the total charter amount as you disembark.
+We normally receive £10 per person on our day trips and 10% on our sailing holidays.
+Please give your tip to the skipper, who will share it equally with the crew for you.

 What food is served on board the yacht?